Application, Admission & Enrollment

 For online registration, payment must be made by credit card (Visa or MasterCard).

-For on-site registration, you may pay by Visa or MasterCard, or by check made payable to the University of Montpellier’s Accounting Officer.
+For on-site registration, you may pay by Visa or MasterCard credit card, or by check made payable to the University of Montpellier’s Accounting Officer.

-For payment by bank transfer: please contact your Faculty (UFR)/School/Institute of registration for instructions.
+For payment by bank transfer: contact your Faculty (UFR)/School/Institute of registration for instructions.

 Registration will only be processed upon receipt of payment.
-Cash payments are not accepted by the registration office.
+The registration office does not accept cash payments.

 Can I delay the processing of my check payment?